Chapter Two: Taken By Surprise

 The apartment was completely silent, except for the almost imperceptible sounds coming from the other side of the door.

-He'll be less of a threat to me this time, at least, she thought as she finally succeeded in popping the lock.
+He'll be less of a threat to me this time, at least.
+She finally succeeded in popping the lock.
 Silently, she made her way into the apartment.

-She didn't think for a moment that he would try to fight her again.
+She didn't really believe that he would try to fight her again.
 She knew that the only reason he fought her yesterday is because he thought she was there to kill him.

 Shaking such thoughts from her head, she set to work checking the spots where her devices had been.
 It only took her a few minutes to confirm what she already knew, subconsciously: none of them were still in place.